 Hopefully, this won’t happen.
 I have over 300 available dates before the end of 2022 so I really hope we can settle on one of these.
 If not you will need to cancel your booking with me.

 If you need to cancel because weddings can’t legally go ahead, you will be due a full refund of any monies paid minus any fees for admin and/or any other expenses and time incurred with processing your booking up to this point.

 If you choose to cancel when your wedding could otherwise have legally gone ahead (with reduced numbers etc.) standard cancellation terms will apply.

 Cancellation terms form part of the original contract you agreed to when you made your booking.
 You will have received a copy of this contract by email at the time of booking.
 You can also see these terms on my online booking page in section 10.

 Briefly… The client is due a refund of part of the package price upon cancellation, and this refund reduces nearer to the wedding date so it’s important that you let me know of your cancellation as soon as possible.

 This may make me the worst businessman in the world but I’m going to be honest and say that I have no intention charging these amounts to my clients during the present crisis.
 Yes, I have a family and a mortgage, and I like to eat, and I have next to no income, but I understand that you guys are in just the same situation.
 I’m going to suggest that if you cancel as a result of the Covid19 crisis, I’ll accept 50% of any fees due.

-I’m pleased to say that I’m a member of several local networks of professional wedding suppliers, all of which include some top photographer friends of mine.
+I’m pleased to say that I’m a member of several local and national networks of professional wedding suppliers, all of which include some top photographer friends of mine.

 Between us, we already have plans in place to cover weddings for our fellow members at very short notice if required.
-I’m confident that I can make sure your day is covered by a qualified and experienced professional photographer, and I’m ready to be called upon to do the same for them if asked.
+This means that I can make sure your day is covered by a qualified and experienced professional photographer, and I’m ready to be called upon to do the same for them if asked.